Africanization Initiative

 Barrister Ogechi Agbai

-Member
+Council Member

 Dr. Fabian Aniemene

-Member
+Council Member

-Functions
+Council Functions

-1. Constantly engage State and Non-State actors by orientating and re-orientating Africans to imbibe core values of democracy, rule of law, and Patriotism.
+1. Constantly engage State and Non-State actors by orientating and re-orientating Africans to imbibe core values of democracy, rule of law, and patriotism.

 2. Galvanise state and non-state actors towards the development of strong public institutions for the strengthening and sustainability of democratic norms, good governance, and ethical leadership.

-3. Invigorate the consciousness of all categories of people to their rights, privileges, responsibilities, and obligations as African nationals through civic and political education
+3. Invigorate the consciousness of all categories of people to their rights, privileges, responsibilities, and obligations as African nationals through civic and political education.

-3. Create synergy among members for inter-nation engagement through effective communication and feedback channels for the attainment of a united, peaceful, and prosperous Africa.
+8. Create synergy among members for inter-nation engagement through effective communication and feedback channels.

-5. Empowering scholars through mentorship programs provided by IIAS and Emmanuel University.
+10. Empower scholars through mentorship programs provided by IIAS and Emmanuel University.

 Thematic Areas